Lab Grown Diamonds

 11. Are lab grown diamonds synthetic?

-- The company growing the diamonds avoids the use of the term synthetic as the word is generally associated by the general public to mean counterfeit, mock, phony, fake, faux, etc. as opposed to genuine, real, true, natural etc.
+- Companies growing these diamonds avoid the use of the term synthetic as the word is generally associated by the general public to mean counterfeit, mock, phony, fake, faux, etc. as opposed to genuine, real, true, natural etc.

-- What many are unaware of is that within the jewelry and gemstone industry the meaning of the word “synthetic” does not fully embrace the traditional definition of the word.
-For example lab grown diamonds are not counterfeit, mock, phony, fake or faux diamonds in the sense that gemstones like cubic zirconia, white sapphire, zircon, etc. are.
-In the interest of not misleading the general public the manufacturers avoid the use of the term.
+- What many people are unaware of, is that within the jewelry and gemstone industry, the meaning of the word “synthetic” does not fully embrace the traditional definition of the word.
+For example, lab-grown diamonds are not counterfeit, mock, phony, fake or faux diamonds in the sense that gemstones like cubic zirconia, white sapphire, zircon, and other gemstones are.
+In the interest of not misleading the public, the manufacturers avoid the use of this term.
 Here’s the scoop.
-In the jewelry and gemstone industry gemstones are sold and traded on a daily basis and in fact many jewelry items purchased by consumers are “synthetic”.
-Synthetic rubies are not fake rubies as the red corundum they are cut from is not plastic or faux.
-It is genuine corundum except that it was grown in the lab as opposed to the earth.
+In the industry, gemstones are sold and traded on a daily basis and in fact, many jewelry items purchased by consumers are “synthetic”.
+Synthetic rubies are not fake rubies as the red corundum there cut from is not plastic or faux.
+It is a genuine corundum gemstone except that it was grown in a lab as opposed to the earth.